sparrowcode/DiffableKit/Readme.md

 ## Ready Use

-You can save time and count of code using ready-use classes.
+You can save time and count lines of code using ready-use classes.
 In project available models and views.
 For example you need simple table with native cells.
 You need create content with `SPDiffableTableRow`:

 ```swift
 let section = SPDiffableSection(